-In 2005, the Vietnamese government took measures against the cruel keeping of bears by banning the sale and consumption of bear bile.
-However, approximately 400 bears still remain on more around 130 farms.
+Fewer than 330 bears remain on about 100 farms.
+An incredibly high number considering that the Vietnamese government already took measures against the cruel keeping of bears in 2005 by banning the sale and possession of bear bile.

 Note: Any advertisements that may appear during the viewing of this video are unrelated to FOUR PAWS.
 We assume no liability for this content.

 Kept in cramped metal cages, the bears can’t lie down or stand fully upright.
-Some cages are so small a fully-grown bear can has difficulty turning around.
+Some cages are so small that a fully-grown bear can have difficulty even turning around.

-“The cages are extremely tiny, scarcely larger than the bears themselves, and completely devoid of stimuli.
+“The cages are extremely tiny, scarcely larger than the bears themselves and completely devoid of stimuli.
 The bears lack everything.
-They are ill and listless.
-This is the definition of extreme cruelty to animals."
+They are ill and lifeless.
+I have seen animals that could not even lie down properly in their cage.
+They had to sleep in a sitting position.
+Bears kept on these farms usually have no access to water.
+This is extreme cruelty to animals”.